South Kesteven: Geography

 A corner of the district is where it meets the former route of Ermine Street, and now the Viking Way.
 This is the point where it meets the corners of Cranwell and Byard's Leap, and Temple Bruer with Temple High Grange in North Kesteven.
 The boundary follows the Viking Way for three miles south, crossing the A17.
 It follows the B6403 to just north of Ancaster.
 It skirts Ancaster then rejoins the B6403 south of Ancaster to a point just south of RAF Barkston Heath.
 It passes just east of Oasby, crosses the A52, passes east of Braceby and Sapperton and Pickworth, then north of Folkingham.
 North of Horbling it follows the A52 all the way to Donington High Bridge.

-Then districts border with Northamptonshire is Britain's smallest border at only 10 metres long.
+The district's border with Northamptonshire is Britain's smallest border at only 10 metres long.
 However, the boundary with Rutland was altered in April 1991.